authzforce/fiware/doc/UserAndProgrammersGuide.rst

 The PAP is used by policy administrators to manage the policy repository from which the PDP loads the enforced policies.
 The PAP supports multi-tenancy in the form of generic administration domains that are separate from each other.
-Each policy administrsator (except the Superadmin) is in fact a domain administrator, insofar as he is allowed to manage the policy for one or more specific domains.
+Each policy administrator (except the Superadmin) is in fact a domain administrator, insofar as he is allowed to manage the policy for one or more specific domains.
 Domains are typically used to support isolation of tenants (one domain per tenant).